 Each year, Louisiana endures multiple hurricanes that devastate communities throughout the state.
-The damage to homes, businesses, infrastructure, and the environment can be extensive; high winds topple trees and powerlines, storm surges and heavy rainfall can cause floods, and residents are often left without power and utility services for days or weeks.
+The damage to homes, businesses, infrastructure, and the environment can be extensive: high winds topple trees and power lines, storm surges and heavy rainfall can cause floods, and residents are often left without power and utility services for days or weeks.

 What is Property Damage Mitigation?

 For example, if your roof is damaged from high winds or a fallen tree, securing a tarp to prevent water from leaking into your home is a form of property damage mitigation.
-Given water damage is costly and dangerous to your health due to mold, it’s vital to reduce the risks of additional losses.
+Given that water damage is costly and dangerous to your health due to mold, it’s vital to reduce the risks of additional losses.

 Examples of property damage mitigation after a hurricane: